-In 2019-2020, South Mountain will engage in the process of reaffirming accreditation with the HLC via the Open Pathway.
+In 2019-2020, South Mountain Community College engaged in the process of reaffirming accreditation with the HLC via the Open Pathway.
 This process separates the continued accreditation process into two components: the Assurance Review and the Quality Initiative defined below.

 The assurance review process requires the college to provide evidence and write an Assurance Argument that addresses the HLC’s criteria for accreditation.
 This narrative is supported by the Evidence File.
 Two assurance reviews will take place in the 10-year cycle; one in Year 4 and one in Year 10.
 The Year 4 review is completed electronically through the Assurance System and does not require a visit.
 The Year 10 review includes a campus visit.